ldanet/unicode-hex-input-fix/README.md

 issue.

 With this explanation you might be wondering why only the characters that start with a 0 are affected.
-This because it appears that the system is unable to process a file that has a `when` element matching too large of a range of states.
+This is because it appears that the system is unable to process a file that has a `when` element matching too large of a range of states.
 There are 4096 combinations of keypresses before the last keypress, so the last one would have a `when` element matching a range of 4096 possibilities which is